Collective moderation of hate, toxicity, and extremity in online discussions: Discussion

-Our results provide a nuanced picture of the effect of different discourse dimensions on the quality of subsequent discourse at different time scales.
-As such, they can be useful to citizens and citizen groups who wish to tackle hate speech in their online spaces.
-Our findings suggest that individual and collective civic moderation can be effective for improving the quality of online discourse and managing the common-pool resources on social media platforms.
-The effectiveness of providing mere opinions is a noteworthy result, since it reduces the need for spending time on crafting nuanced arguments and lowers the barrier for citizens to engage in counter speech.
-This in turn can enable both broader participation in formulating implicit norms of conduct, and easier monitoring of the discourse as it unfolds.
+The effectiveness of providing mere opinions and using a touch of sarcasm is particularly noteworthy, since it reduces the need for spending time on crafting nuanced arguments and lowers the barrier for citizens to engage in counter speech.
+Except for extreme positions, it is often a matter of how something is said instead of what has been said (e.g., ``Dear Miss Will I am very disappointed about your [...] moderation.'' instead of ``Lying media!'', Tab.~S2)~\cite{rosenberg2015nonviolent}.
+Opinions can benefit from I-messages~\cite{gordon2000parent} and following social media netiquette (e.g.,~\cite{ard-netiquette}) to avoid insults.
+Although rare in our corpus, people can try to focus on common ground and engage in decategorization~\cite{gaertner2000reducing}.
+We provide examples for all dimensions of discourse including beneficial and detrimental argumentation strategies in Tab.
+S2 in the SI.

+Our results are encouraging for the possibility of both broader participation in formulating implicit norms of conduct, and easier monitoring of the discourse as it unfolds.
 Both factors are important for the successful management of online commons, as suggested by Ostrom~\cite{ostrom1990governing}.
 Also, in line with her observations that sanctions for breaking the rules need to be graduated, we find that strong negative reactions to others' discourse---for example, expressing negative emotions or using in/outgroup language---are often related to worse quality of the subsequent discourse.
-In sum, citizens should be educated and empowered to participate in online discussions by providing opinions (perhaps adding a touch of humorous speech) without evoking strong emotions or provoking ingroup-outgroup divisions.
+In sum, citizens should be educated and empowered to participate in online discussions by providing opinions (perhaps with a bit of sarcasm) without evoking strong emotions or provoking ingroup-outgroup divisions.
 Such speech could help improve the discourse in the long run even in the presence of organized extreme groups.